clayrobbins/SlowDAO/index.md

 ---
 layout: logo
-title: "Slow Ventures : Influencer Fund"
+title: "Slow Ventures : Creator Fund"
-highlight: "Professional Capital for Influencers & Creators"
+highlight: "Professional Capital for Creators"
 ---

-<h4 style="font-size: 22px">THE SLOW VENTURES INFLUENCER FUND</h4>
+<h4 style="font-size: 22px">THE SLOW VENTURES CREATOR FUND</h4>

-Supporting modern creators and influencers with professional seed capital to grow their communities and fulfill their potential.
+Supporting modern creators with professional seed capital to grow their communities and fulfill their potential.

 *The most valuable brands of the future are going to be people rather than companies.
 However, in order to get to a future a few key things need to change about how influencer brands are built, financed and valued. [more on our thesis](http://influence.slow.co/thesis)*